Byshkin/EquilibriumExpectation/README.md

 For this data with 3006 x 4800 points Maximum Likelihood estimation took 2 minutes on MAC PRO

-First 1-step Contrastive divergance is computed.
+First 1-step Contrastive Divergance is computed.
 Then MLE.

 Output is written to files parameters.out, statistics.out